 Elimination bracket set under shadow of Lady Liberty at Polo Jr.

-The elimination bracket is set at the Polo Golf Junior Classic – a long-running AJGA that features a little bit of a new look this week.
-The end of pool play on Wednesday at Liberty National Golf Club in Jersey City, N.J., included several close matches and surprising finishes.
+Pool play is over at the Polo Golf Junior Classic – a long-running AJGA that features a little bit of a new look this week.

 Luke Potter of Encinitas, California, defeated Gavin Noble of Ringgold, Georgia, winning 3 and 1.
 Potter and Noble were neck-and-neck for most of the front-nine of their match, however an eagle on the par-5 No. 6 would give Potter the momentum to take the lead on the back-nine.
 After his performance in the Pool Play rounds of competition Potter moves into the elimination round of competition with a record of 3-0-0.